Hub-OS/documentation-website/docs/01-client/02-lua-api/09-entity.md

 Returns a value that can be used to decide if an attack can counter an opponent, and to resolve the owner of an attack.

+Countering an attack can be achieved by hitting an enemy with [HitProps](/client/lua-api/spell#hitprops) containing context obtained during [card_init](/client/packages#cards)

+Make sure to obtain context in card_init and not within a callback for countering.

 ### `entity:queue_action(action)`

 - `action`: [Action](/client/lua-api/action)